6.5 Disaster Recovery and Downtime Readiness

 Plan for Records During Disruption

-The current AHIMA RHIA Domain 2 outline includes disaster recovery initiatives.
-For HIM, disaster recovery is not an abstract technology plan.
-It is the ability to keep health information available, accurate, controlled, and recoverable when normal systems or facilities are disrupted.
-Events may include cyber incidents, power loss, network outage, severe weather, facility damage, interface failure, vendor outage, or EHR downtime.
+Disaster recovery is not abstract technology for HIM — it is the ability to keep health information available, accurate, controlled, and recoverable when systems or facilities are disrupted by cyber incidents, power loss, network outage, severe weather, facility damage, interface failure, vendor outage, or planned EHR downtime.
+The HIPAA Security Rule makes a contingency plan a required administrative safeguard, and it has named components the exam tests: a data backup plan, a disaster recovery plan, an emergency mode operation plan, plus addressable testing/revision procedures and applications/data criticality analysis.

 Recovery areaHIM riskReadiness control

-Clinical documentationCare may occur outside the EHRApproved downtime forms, chart packets, and documentation standards
+Clinical documentationCare occurs outside the EHRApproved downtime forms, chart packets, documentation standards

-Patient identificationWrong-patient documentation can enter the recordDowntime registration controls and reconciliation checks
+Patient identificationWrong-patient documentation enters the recordDowntime registration controls and reconciliation checks

-ROI and patient accessRequests may age or be released from incomplete recordsStatus tracking, communication scripts, and restart criteria
+ROI and patient accessRequests age or are released from incomplete recordsStatus tracking, communication scripts, restart criteria

-Scanning and indexingPaper created during downtime may be misplacedBatch control, indexing verification, and backlog monitoring
+Scanning and indexingPaper from downtime is misplacedBatch control, indexing verification, backlog monitoring

-HIE and interfacesData may queue, duplicate, or failInterface reconciliation and partner communication
+HIE and interfacesData queues, duplicates, or failsInterface reconciliation and partner communication

-Coding and billingIncomplete records may move to coding too earlyHold rules, completion checks, and coder alerts
+Coding and billingIncomplete records reach coding too earlyHold rules, completion checks, coder alerts

-ReportingDashboards may show incomplete or delayed dataData-quality notes and recovery validation
+ReportingDashboards show incomplete or stale dataData-quality notes and recovery validation

-Disaster recovery planning should identify critical systems and dependencies.
-The EHR may depend on identity management, network services, document imaging, dictation, lab interfaces, pharmacy systems, patient portal, HIE connections, coding tools, claims systems, and reporting platforms.
-If one dependency fails, the workflow may still break even if the main application is running.
+Recovery planning must identify critical systems and dependencies.
+The EHR may depend on identity management, network services, document imaging, dictation, lab and pharmacy interfaces, the patient portal, HIE connections, coding tools, claims systems, and reporting platforms.
+If one dependency fails, the workflow breaks even though the main application is running — a nuance the exam uses to discredit “the EHR is up, so we are fine” answers.

-Backup plans are only useful if restoration works.
-HIM leaders should ask whether backups include the right systems, whether restore tests are performed, whether recovered data is validated, and whether downtime documentation can be merged into the legal record without gaps.
-A backup that has never been tested is an assumption, not a control.
+Backups are only useful if restoration works.
+HIM leaders should ask whether backups cover the right systems, whether restore tests are performed against the RTO and RPO, whether recovered data is validated, and whether downtime documentation merges into the legal record without gaps.
+A backup that has never been restore-tested is an assumption, not a control.

 Downtime Readiness Checklist

-• Current downtime forms and job aids are available where staff need them.
+• Current downtime forms and job aids are stored where staff can reach them without the network.

-• Staff know when downtime begins, who announces it, and how updates are communicated.
+• Staff know when downtime begins, who announces it, and how updates flow.

 • Patient identity and encounter controls continue during downtime.

-• Paper documentation is tracked from creation through scanning and reconciliation.
+• Paper is tracked from creation through scanning and reconciliation with batch control.

 • ROI, portal, HIE, coding, quality, and billing teams know hold and restart rules.

-• Backups, restoration, and data validation are tested according to risk.
+• Backups, restoration, and data validation are tested against RTO/RPO targets.

-• After-action review captures record gaps, delays, duplicate entries, and process fixes.
+• An after-action review captures record gaps, delays, duplicate entries, and fixes.

 Test Your Knowledge